On aggregation-quantization permutability problem for discrete-time Markov chains: Conclusion and open problems

 \section{Conclusion and open problems}

 We presented aggregation procedure of Szegedy's quantum walk on a graph allowing for a coarse-graining reduction.
+Given the possibility of two operations on a Markov chain -- aggregation and quantization -- a natural question arises regarding their permutability.
+The possibility of such an exchange can be of great practical significance in developing new algorithms or investigating the properties of graphs.
 In order for both operations to commute, the initial Markov chain should satisfy certain conditions in relation to the underlying partition of states, which includes the strong lumpability property.
+This condition must be supplemented by nonlinear relations, generalizing Kolmogorov's cycle condition, that involve the coefficients of both the original and the aggregated transition matrices.

 Such conditions are fulfilled, for example, in the case of homogeneous random walks on distance-regular graphs, which form a class of regular graphs with strong combinatorial symmetry, and their partition into spherical sets.
 We gave several examples including aggregation of quantum walks on Platonic solids, hypercube graphs or Cayley graphs of free groups.
 We have only just touched upon the quantization of walks on graphs equipped with equitable partitions.
 Due to the importance of this concept in algebraic graph theory and its relation with other branches of mathematics and computer science this connection certainly deserves deeper studies.

 The CMV uniformization of unitary operators naturally leads to operators which can be interpreted as quantum walks on path graphs and the corresponding decomposition of the Hilbert space.
 Because the coarse-grained graph may not have the path topology this leads to interesting observations regarding the "straightening" procedure of Markov chains and the quasi-probability and quasi-stochasticity, which will be reported in~\cite{DoliwaSiemaszkoZalewski-quasi}.